 With so many new data centers on the horizon, it’s worth thinking about the harsh realities of data center power consumption.
-Even with innovative developments in sustainable energy solutions, the truth of the matter that both small and large data centers consume a LOT of power.
+Even with innovative developments in sustainable energy solutions, the truth of the matter is that both small and large data centers consume a LOT of power.

 In 2017, US based data centers alone used up more than 90 billion kilowatt-hours of electricity.
 To give some perspective on how much energy that amounts to, it would take 34 massive coal-powered plants generating 500 megawatts each to equal the power demands of those data centers.
-On a global scale, data centers power consumption amounted to about 416 terawatts, or roughly three percent of all electricity generated on the planet.
+On a global scale, data center power consumption amounted to about 416 terawatts, or roughly three percent of all electricity generated on the planet.
 For context, data center energy consumption around the world amounted to 40 percent more than all the energy consumed by the United Kingdom, an industrialized country with over 65 million people.

 That’s a lot of power.
 And it’s only going to increase in the future as more facilities are built each year.
 With 80 percent of the world’s energy still being generated by fossil fuels, those ever-increasing power demands could become a problem.
 Fortunately, data center providers are working tirelessly to meet the needs of consumers while keeping their energy usage at reasonable levels.

-On the plus side, these massive data center energy consumption figures are much better than past projections.
+On the plus side, these massive data center energy consumption statistics are much better than past projections.
 Between 2005 and 2010, US data center energy usage grew by 24 percent.
 The previous five years were even worse, with energy usage increasing by nearly 90 percent from 2000 to 2005.
 But from 2010 to 2014, total data center energy consumption grew by a comparatively tiny four percent.
 Researchers expect that growth rate to hold steady at least through 2020.

 Much of these gains are the result of efficiency improvements.
 The economies of scale offered by hyperscale data centers have pushed their Power Usage Effectiveness (PUE) scores lower than their smaller cousins, but smaller enterprise data centers also operate much more efficiently today than they did a decade ago.
 A 2005 Uptime Institute report found that many data centers were so badly organized that only 40 percent of cold air intended for server racks actually reached them despite the fact that the facilities had installed 2.6 times as much cooling capacity as they needed.
-Since that time, data center energy efficiency has improved by as much as 80 percent through the use of low-power chips and solid state drives rather than spinning hard drives.
+Since that time, data center power consumption has improved by as much as 80 percent through the use of low-power chips and solid state drives rather than spinning hard drives.

-Consolidation also played an important role in keeping power demands under relative control.
+Consolidation also played an important role in keeping data center power usage under relative control.
 With the rapid growth of cloud computing, organizations have increasingly abandoned private data centers and server closets in favor of colocation or on-demand services.
 Since most of these solutions ran on inefficient and energy-hungry legacy hardware, exporting their IT infrastructure to data centers actually proved to be a net positive in terms of efficiency.

 Unfortunately, these efficiency improvements represent “low-hanging fruit” that has already been plucked.
 The easiest and most viable efficiency changes have long since been implemented, causing the overall efficiency trend to flatten in recent years.
 Google, for instance, boasts an impressive PUE of 1.11 across its data centers worldwide, which is only slightly off the theoretically perfect score of 1.0.
 While this score is an undeniably laudable achievement, it does little to address overall data center power consumption, which continues to increase every year.